ClouDesire/docusaurus/docs/deployed.md

 ### VirtualHost placeholder in environment variables

-It is possible to declare a variable with a placeholder vavlue that will be replaced with the VirtualHost at runtime.
+It is possible to declare a variable with a placeholder value that will be replaced with the VirtualHost at runtime.

 * `%VIRTUAL_HOST%` will be replaced with the virtual host (e.g.: